 The Jerrett Enns Awards are awards of excellence named in honour of Victor Jerrett Enns, Executive Director of the Saskatchewan Writers' Guild from 1982 to 1988.
 It was Victor who first presented the idea of Windscript to the Board of the Guild in 1983.
-His enthusiasm and determination kept the magazine alive in its first two years until permanent funding could be found.
 The prize is awarded by the current editor of Windscript and is awarded annually.

-The John V. Hicks Long Manuscript Awards recognize excellence in unpublished book-length manuscripts of poetry, fiction, and non-fiction by Saskatchewan authors.
+The John V. Hicks Long Manuscript Awards recognizes excellence in unpublished book-length manuscripts of poetry, fiction, and non-fiction by Saskatchewan authors.
 Each year the competition is open to a different genre.
 Submissions for this award must be postmarked or emailed by the last working day of June each year.
-This award is in honour of distingusihed Saskatchewan poet John V. Hicks.
+This award is in honour of distinguished Saskatchewan poet John V. Hicks.

 For more information contact the Program Manager at 306.791.7743 or firstname.lastname@example.org